faustlarsen/currency-exchange/README.md

 ## Description

-This web app will determine the most recent exchange rate by makeing an API call to the following exchange [Rate API](https://www.exchangerate-api.com/)
+This web app will determine the most recent exchange rate by makeing an API call to the following [Exchange Rate API](https://www.exchangerate-api.com/)

 ### SPECS: ###